 - The overall impact of climate change will increase the economic burden of the country as the health sector will require more funds to fights with new water, airborne diseases and infections.

 - The country will now have to fight this climate change with a new dimension of environment will which will induce new energy and potential to fight for a noble cause.

-At present, technology which can ensure the removal of carbon dioxide from the atmosphere are under trial.
-The target of limiting the temperature to 1.5°C to pre-industrial period is largely dependent on the technologies which are undergoing testing process, hence this will require global joint efforts.
+At present, a technology which can ensure the removal of carbon dioxide from the atmosphere are under trial.
+The target of limiting the temperature to 1.5°C to pre-industrial period is largely dependent on the technologies which are undergoing the testing process, hence this will require global joint efforts.

-Reduction of the global warming or limiting it to 1.5°C will be a tedious task for whole world to do.
+Reduction of global warming or limiting it to 1.5°C will be a tedious task for the whole world to do.
 It will require a more strong political will, regional integration at the climatic level and economic collaboration will facilitate the way forward.
 This will require acting on all fronts to rapidly reduce emissions by 2030.
 The joint efforts at the global level will make this impossible target possible.